wsantos/samplemap/README.md

 - GeoDjango tables must be MyISAM, so you need to setup django to create all tables in this database storage or create after syncdb you need to alter table to myisam and install manually the index

-- Django field MultyPolygon won't work in admin, so the admin is used only for delete operations.
+- Django field MultyPolygon won't work in **admin**, so the admin is used only for delete operations.

 ##### Table script